yherin/mark-the-date/documentation/project-description-structure.md

 A historical quiz where the player guesses the time period of specific events from their description.
 A more accurate, faster guess awards more points.

+# How to play
+- Open the .jar file.
+ - On Linux you will most likely need do to `chmod +x mark-the-date-XXX.jar`.
+- Read the description.
+Click continue and start playing!

 # Specification

 ## Users: